Welcome back to the Velvet Runway and this guide to what to do on a week-end in Lisbon.

 Alfama is colourful: you can see multi-coloured houses against a beautiful backdrop of (usually) blue sky, but it is not perfectly maintained – you will probably see derelict buildings, graffiti and washing hanging out to dry from balconies, but it is an area where people live and the maze of cobbled streets are a delight.

 Other sites in Alfama include the Pantheon Nacional (which is open from Tuesday to Sunday between 10:00 and 17:00.
-The entrance fee is 3€ but it is free on Sunday mornings and national holidays). and the Roman Amphitheater (which is located close to the Sé Cathedral and is free to visit).
+The entrance fee is 3€ but it is free on Sunday mornings and national holidays) and entrance is included with the Lisboa Card. and the Roman Amphitheater (which is located close to the Sé Cathedral and is free to visit).

 On Tuesdays and Saturdays, you can browse through the Feira da Ladra, a big flea market, close to the Pantheon.